Channel

 and SubscriberRef

-These interfaces are thread-safe.
+These two interfaces are thread-safe.

 Initialize